ahmaruff/hfl/README.md

-# HFL - Homework For File
+# HFL - Homework For Life
+_A CLI tool for daily journaling_